Induced subgraphs of graphs with large chromatic number. IV. Consecutive holes: Showers

-A {\em shower} in $G$ is a sequence $(L_0, L_1\l L_k,s)$ where $L_0, L_1\l L_k$ are pairwise disjoint subsets of $V(G)$ and $s\in L_k$, such that \begin{itemize} \item $|L_0|=1$; \item for $1\le i< k$ every vertex in $L_i$ has a neighbour in $L_{i-1}$; \item for $0\le i<j\le k$, if $j>i+1$ then no vertex in $L_j$ has a neighbour in $L_i$; and \item $G[L_k]$ is connected. \end{itemize} The differences between a shower and a levelling are that, first, not every vertex in $L_k$ needs to have a neighbour in $L_{k-1}$ (and indeed, there may be no edges between $L_{k-1}$ and $L_k$, although such showers will not be of interest); second, that $G[L_k]$ is connected; and third, the distinguished vertex $s$.
+A {\em shower} in $G$ is a sequence $(L_0, L_1\l L_k,s)$ where $L_0, L_1\l L_k$ are pairwise disjoint subsets of $V(G)$ and $s\in L_k$, such that \begin{itemize} \item $|L_0|=1$; \item for $1\le i< k$ every vertex in $L_i$ has a neighbour in $L_{i-1}$; \item for $0\le i<j\le k$, if $j>i+1$ then no vertex in $L_j$ has a neighbour in $L_i$; and \item $G[L_k]$ is connected. \end{itemize} (We suggest that the reader picture a shower with $L_0$ on top and $L_k$ at the bottom, in order to make sense of the terminology to come.)
+The differences between a shower and a levelling are that, first, not every vertex in $L_k$ needs to have a neighbour in $L_{k-1}$ (and indeed, there may be no edges between $L_{k-1}$ and $L_k$, although such showers will not be of interest); second, that $G[L_k]$ is connected; and third, the distinguished vertex $s$.
 We call $L_0\l L_k$ the {\em levels} of the shower, and $s$ the {\em drain} of the shower.
 We define ``head'', ``base'', ``vertex set'', ``monotone'', ``height'' for showers just as for levellings.
 The set of vertices in $L_k$ with a neighbour in $L_{k-1}$ is called the {\em floor} of the shower.
+(It is the floor, and subsets of the floor, whose chromatic number will concern us.)
+If $\mathcal{S}=(L_0, L_1\l L_k,s)$ is a shower, and $uv$ is an edge with $u \in L_i$ and $v\in L_{i+1}$ for some $i$ with $0\le i<k$, we say that $u$ is an {\em $\mathcal{S}$-parent} or just {\em parent} of $v$, and $v$ an {\em $\mathcal{S}$-child} or just {\em child} of $u$.

 If $\mathcal{S}=(L_0\l L_k,s)$ is a shower, with head $z_0$ and vertex set $V$, a {\em recirculator} for $\mathcal{S}$ is an induced path $R$ with ends $s,z_0$ such that no internal vertex of $R$ belongs to $V$ and no internal vertex of $R$ has any neighbours in $V\setminus \{s,z_0\}$.
 The {\em distance} $d_G(P_1,P_2)$ between two nonnull subgraphs $P_1,P_2$ of $G$ is the minimum of $d_G(v_1,v_2)$ over all $v_1\in V(P_1)$ and $v_2\in V(P_2)$.